slobentanzer/snakemake-workshop/docs/source/tutorial/advanced.rst

         'max_pct_mt': 5

 .. note::
-    To be clear, it is not recommende to use different QC parameters for different samples, but this is just showing off some of the capabilities of snakemake based on this example.
+    To be clear, it is not recommended to use different QC parameters for different samples, but this is just showing off some of the capabilities of snakemake based on this example.

 You now need to change your ``QC_sample`` rule, and pass these parameters instead: